 The researchers concluded that the beetles must be using the Milky Way in order to navigate.
 This falls in line with the findings of a similar experiment that used a different type of dung beetle, the Scarabaeus zambesianus, which was unable to move in a straight line when the Milky Way wasn’t visible.

 Of course, in the Northern Hemisphere, the Milky Way is less distinct than in the Southern Hemisphere, and it’s possible that dung beetles in the Northern Hemisphere are using a different gradient of light than the southern beetles.
 But the revelation that southern beetles are able to use the Milky Way to navigate is big news from the animal kingdom.
-They are the first insects known to use the stars for navigation (outside of our sun, which insects like honey bees do use as one of many reference points for navigation; this is particularly fascinating because these bees will adjust for the change in the sun’s location at a given time of day when communicating locations of things to their fellow bees.
-Even if their communication takes many hours, they’ll adjust accordingly just fine for the change in position of the sun.
+They are the first insects known to use the stars for navigation (outside of our sun, which insects like honey bees do use as one of many reference points for navigation; this is particularly fascinating because these bees will adjust for the change in the sun’s location at a given time of day when communicating locations of things to their fellow bees, even if their communication takes many hours.
 See: Honey Bees Know the World is Round and Can Calculate Angles.)

 The ability to roll a ball of dung in a straight line is crucial for the survival of dung beetles.
 After they create a ball of dung, they have to roll it away from the pile as quickly as possible to avoid having their prize stolen by one of their peers.
 They don’t have time to wander around or accidentally circle back to the pile; they have to get out of there fast.
 Once the pile of dung is a safe distance away, the dung beetle will bury it and it becomes food for the beetle’s offspring.